-Healthy Living London’s Hannah Cox has recently been training with Fabio Domingues, a personal trainer and instructor at Fight City Gym in Moorgate, London.
+Healthy Living London’s Hannah Cox has recently been training with Fabio Domingues, a PT and instructor at Fight City Gym in Moorgate, London.
 Fabio has shared his top tips to get the best results when training.
-These tips can be useful to gym aficionados and new comers alike.
+These PT tips can be useful to gym aficionados and new comers alike.

 Your starting point is to assess your movements.
 That way, you can increase the likelihood of generating better results, whilst avoiding aggravating conditions that can be detrimental to your progress.
 In knowing your limitations in terms of movement and imbalances, you can maximise your strong points and develop your weaker points.

-A good personal trainer, an osteopath or a physiotherapist can assess you.
+A good PT, an osteopath or a physiotherapist can assess you.
 This allows you to learn about your body and how to bring balance and produce better results.
 (Most health insurances, if you have one, allow cover for a physiotherapist.)

 You won’t be free of the risk of having an injury though.
 However, you will minimise perpetuating a bad habit and will get exponential results with your training and, it will avoid setbacks.